 - Has the patient noted any change in breathing?

 - Does the patient feel short of breath?

 - Does the patient note new dyspnea on exertion?

 - Does the patient notice a new cough?
 Or a change in an existing cough?

 - Have symptoms worsened?

 - Are symptoms limiting ADLs?

 - Associated symptoms?

-- Fatique
+- o Fatigue

-- Wheezing
+- o Wheezing